Using Photographs to Add Meaning to Your Family History Book

 So, you’ve written your narrative.
 Your story is on paper, and all you have to do now is add the finishing touches.
 But something is missing.

 You have the opportunity to really show readers your life.
-What better way to accent your story than with pictures?
+What better way to accent your family history book than with pictures?
 Adding photos and other memorabilia to your book lends more insight into what exactly has made you, you.

 The first step in adding those old photos to your family history book is to digitize them.
 There are a couple of options for this — you can scan them yourself at home, which will cost you some time and patience, or you can send them to a scanning service.